Eyadhamza/Laravel-Notion-Integration/README.md

 $object = NotionDatabase::ofId('834b5c8cc1204816905cd54dc2f3341d');

-// returns the information of notion page as a json response
+// returns the information of notion database as a json response
 ```

 Query the notion database contents using a specific select filter and value